 Audit Committee.
-The Audit Committee, which was composed of Mr. Doerr, Mr. Nixon and Mr. Sweasy during the fiscal year ended June 30, 2020, reviews and evaluates the effectiveness of the Company's financial and accounting functions, including reviewing the scope and results of the audit work performed by the independent registered public accounting firm and by the Company's internal accounting staff.
+The Audit Committee, which was composed of Mr. Doerr, Mr. Nixon and Mr. Sweasy during the fiscal year ended June 30, 2021, reviews and evaluates the effectiveness of the Company's financial and accounting functions, including reviewing the scope and results of the audit work performed by the independent registered public accounting firm and by the Company's internal accounting staff.
 The Board has determined that Mr. Doerr is an "Audit Committee Financial Expert" as that term is defined in Item 407(d)(5)(ii) of Regulation S-K promulgated by the Securities and Exchange Commission (the "SEC").
-The Audit Committee met five times during the fiscal year ended June 30, 2020.
+The Audit Committee met five times during the fiscal year ended June 30, 2021.
 The independent registered public accounting firm was present at all of these meetings to discuss their audit scope, the results of their audit and quarterly reviews.
 For more information about the Audit Committee meetings, see the "Audit Committee Report."
 The Audit Committee is governed by a written charter, which was amended in fiscal year 2019 and approved and adopted by the Board.
-The amended charter was attached as Appendix A to the 2018 Proxy Statement and is also available on the Company's website.
+The amended charter is available on the Company's website.

 Compensation Committee.
-The Compensation Committee, which was composed of Mr. Doerr, Mr. Leveen, Mr. Nixon, and Mr. Sweasy during the fiscal year ended June 30, 2020, has responsibility for reviewing and recommending compensation for all employees whose annual salaries exceed \$130,000.
+The Compensation Committee, which was composed of Mr. Doerr, Mr. Leveen, Mr. Nixon, and Mr. Sweasy during the fiscal year ended June 30, 2021, has responsibility for reviewing and recommending compensation for all employees whose annual salaries exceed \$130,000.
 The Chief Executive Officer assists the Compensation Committee with the review of compensation, which is determined based on a qualitative and quantitative review of the performance of the employee and the performance of the Company, as well as peer company data.
 The Compensation Committee does not use any outside consultants to make compensation decisions and retains ultimate decision-making authority for all executive pay matters.
-The Compensation Committee met one time during the fiscal year ended June 30, 2020.
-The Company's 2012 Omnibus Plan (the "Plan") as well as the Company's 1990 Flexible Incentive Plan are administered by the Compensation Committee.
-Subject to the express provisions of the Plan (as well as the corresponding provisions in the 1990 Flexible Incentive Plan), the Committee has complete authority to (i) determine when and to whom benefits are granted; (ii) determine the terms and provisions of benefits granted; (iii) interpret the Plan; (iv) prescribe, amend and rescind rules and regulations relating to the Plan; (v) accelerate, purchase, adjust or remove restrictions from benefits; and (vi) take any other action which it considers necessary or appropriate for the administration of the Plan.
+The Compensation Committee met one time during the fiscal year ended June 30, 2021.
+The Company's 2012 Omnibus Plan (the "Plan") is administered by the Compensation Committee.
+Subject to the express provisions of the Plan, the Committee has complete authority to (i) determine when and to whom benefits are granted; (ii) determine the terms and provisions of benefits granted; (iii) interpret the Plan; (iv) prescribe, amend and rescind rules and regulations relating to the Plan; (v) accelerate, purchase, adjust or remove restrictions from benefits; and (vi) take any other action which it considers necessary or appropriate for the administration of the Plan.
 The Compensation Committee is governed by a written charter, which was amended in fiscal year 2018 and approved and adopted by the Board.
 The charter is available on the Company's website.